HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 State could be millions of pixels, but features are about what's important to make decisions.

 Off policy evaluation necessary for real-world.
-In Contextual Bandits, some algorithms just do learning, and some also as a byproduct produce data supporting off-policy evaluation.
+In Contextual Bandits, some algorithms just do learning, and some also as a by-product produce data supporting off-policy evaluation.

 After running for a long time, the simulation cares about the last policy.
 IRL, every policy is important, and may be based on individual users.